bluefireteam/audioplayers/troubleshooting.md

-This file describes some common pitfalls and how to solve them, please always refer to this before opening an issue.
+This file describes some common pitfalls and how to solve them.
+Please always refer to this before opening an issue.

 ## Both platforms

  - Asset not available/not found when playing local files.
-Flutter requires that files are specified on your pubspec.yaml file, under flutter > assets.
-Also keep in mind that `AudioCache` class will look for files under the `assets` folder.
+Flutter requires that files are specified on your pubspec.yaml file, under flutter > assets, check [this](https://github.com/luanpotter/bgug/blob/master/pubspec.yaml#L89) for an example.
+Also keep in mind that `AudioCache` class will look for files under the `assets` folder and this class must be used to play local files.

 ## Android